hack4impact-mcgill/move-up-sms-tool/backend/README.md

 Open an ngrok tunnel (aka connect your application to the internet).
 You can monitor requests at the address that ngrok gives you (i.e. the link showed in the terminal).

-Type the following command in ther terminal.
+Type the following command in the terminal.
 ```
 twilio phone-numbers:update "+14388003554" --sms-url="http://localhost:5000/message"
 ```